9-1-1 (TV series)

-9-1-1 is an American procedural television series created by Ryan Murphy, Brad Falchuk, and Tim Minear for the Fox Broadcasting Company.
-The series follows the lives of Los Angeles first responders: police officers, paramedics, firefighters, and dispatchers.
+9-1-1 is an American procedural drama television series created by Ryan Murphy, Brad Falchuk, and Tim Minear.
+The series premiered on Fox and airs on ABC; it is the first installment of the 9-1-1 franchise.

+The series explores the high-stakes professional and personal lives of Los Angeles first responders—firefighters, police officers, and paramedics—as they endeavor to protect and save those in danger.

-The series stars Angela Bassett, Peter Krause, Oliver Stark, Aisha Hinds, Kenneth Choi, Rockmond Dunbar, Connie Britton, Jennifer Love Hewitt, Ryan Guzman, Corinne Massiah, Marcanthonee Jon Reis, Gavin McHugh, and John Harlan Kim.
-The series premiered on January 3, 2018.
-9-1-1 is a joint production between Reamworks, Brad Falchuk Teley-Vision and Ryan Murphy Television in association with 20th Television.
-In March 2019, Fox renewed the series for a third season, which premiered on September 23, 2019.
-In April 2020, Fox renewed the series for a fourth season, which premiered on January 18, 2021.
-In May 2021, the series was renewed for a fifth season, which premiered on September 20, 2021.
-In May 2022, the series was renewed for a sixth season, which premiered on September 19, 2022.
+The show currently stars Angela Bassett, Oliver Stark, Jennifer Love Hewitt, Ryan Guzman, Aisha Hinds, Kenneth Choi, Corinne Massiah, Elijah M. Cooper, and Gavin McHugh.
+It premiered on January 3, 2018.
+9-1-1 is a joint production between Reamworks, Brad Falchuk Teley-Vision, and Ryan Murphy Television in association with 20th Television.
+The first six seasons aired on Fox before the show moved to ABC starting with season seven.
+In April 2025, the series was renewed for a ninth season, which premiered on October 9, 2025.

+Premise

+The series follows the professional and personal lives of Los Angeles first responders.